No. 3 LSU intercepts 5 of Florida QB DJ Lagway's passes in the Tigers' 20-10 victory

 The Gators amped up the intensity more than an hour before kickoff when many of them jogged or walked a lap around the entire field — a route that took them near the tunnel to the LSU locker room.

-As Florida players stared down hecklers in the LSU student section, several Tigers players warming up in the area began shouting as well as they advanced toward the Gators.
-Shoving ensued, and as officials and uniformed officers on the field diffused the standoff, an official threw a “sideline warning” flag.
+As Florida players stared down hecklers in the LSU student section, several Tigers players warming up nearby advanced toward the Gators, shouting and gesticulating.
+Shoving ensued, and as officials and uniformed officers diffused the standoff, an official threw a “sideline warning” flag.

+“What I respect about our team tonight is they showed up ready to play,” Napier said.
+“They competed their ass off.
+I thought they stuck together through the momentum in the game, and we just made too many mistakes.”

-After kickoff, the game was hard fought, with defenders hitting hard and offensive linemen vigorously finishing blocks — including one by LSU lineman Weston Davis that wiped out Tigers coach Brian Kelly along the sideline.
-Kelly was uninjured.
+After kickoff, the game was hard fought, with defenders delivering big hits and offensive linemen vigorously finishing blocks — including one by LSU lineman Weston Davis that wiped out Tigers coach Kelly along the sideline (he was uninjured).

 But both offenses stumbled.

-LSU, which had starting center Braelen Moore back in the lineup after an ankle injury last week, gained just 96 yards rushing (with 51 coming on a late run by Caden Durham) and punted seven times.
-Nussmeier also was intercepted on a risky throw back across the middle that infuriated Kelly.
+LSU, which had starting center Braelin Moore back after an ankle injury last week, gained just 96 yards rushing (with 51 coming on a late run by Caden Durham) and punted seven times.
+Nussmeier's pass was intercepted on a risky throw back across the middle that has an infuriated Kelly following his quarterback to the bench.

-Florida, which punted five times, finished with 366 total yards to LSU's 316.
-Lagway finished 33 of 49 for 287 yards and one TD passing.
+“Obviously, the interception can't happen,” Kelly said.
+“I'm not going to beat him up here.
+He knows.
+We've got to take care of the football.”

-Nussmeier's 23-yard scoring pass to Zavion Thomas gave LSU a 10-3 lead in the second quarter.
+Nussmeier's 23-yard scoring pass to Zavion Thomas gave LSU a 10-3 lead.
+Florida responded with Lagway's 10-yard pass to Aiden Mizell.

-Florida responded with Lagway's floating 10-yard pass to Aiden Mizell as he crossed the back of the end zone in tight coverage from Tamarcus Cooley, who disgustedly kicked the ball after the play, drawing an unsportsmanlike conduct penalty.

 Lagway's second turnover was AJ Haulcy's interception that set up Damian Ramos' 45-yard field goal, giving LSU a 13-10 lead as time expired in the first half.